In Congestion Games, Taxes Achieve Optimal Approximation: Taxes achieve optimal approximation

-\begin{proof} Given a congestion game $G$, we consider the corresponding program \eqref{eq:cvxprogram}.
+\begin{proof}{Proof.} Given a congestion game $G$, we consider the corresponding program \eqref{eq:cvxprogram}.
 Let us verify that \eqref{eq:cvxprogram} is indeed convex.
-Since the constraints are linear and the objective function is a (non-negative) linear combination of univariate functions $\hfun_j$ it suffices to show that each $\hfun_j(v)$ is convex in $v$.
-This holds true as $\hfun_j$ is defined in \eqref{eq:binExp} as the expectation of a convex function over a Poisson distributed random variable.
-For completeness we provide a proof of this fact in Lemma~\ref{lem:pois-is-cvx} in \cref{app:pois-cvx}.
+Since the constraints are linear and the objective function is a sum of univariate functions $\hfun_r$ it suffices to show that each $\hfun_r(v)$ is convex in $v$.
+This holds true as $\hfun_r$ is defined in \eqref{eq:binExp} as the expectation of a convex function over a Poisson distributed random variable.
+For completeness we provide a proof of this fact in \Cref{lem:pois-is-cvx} in \cref{app:pois-cvx}.